 Cancer is one of the major public health issues in OECD countries.
-It is either the first or second cause of death (after cardiovascular disease), accounting for more than a quarter of all deaths in many countries, while at least one-third of cancer can be prevented and a further third can be either detected early or effectively treated.
+It is the second cause of death (after cardiovascular disease), accounting for more than a quarter of all deaths in many OECD countries, while at least one-third of cancer can be prevented and a further third can be either detected early or effectively treated.

-- Cancer survival rates (breast, cervical and colorectal cancers)
+- Cancer survival estimates (breast, cervical and colorectal cancers)